class Object

 # File lib/timeout.rb, line 122 def timeout(*args, &block) warn "Object##{__method__} is deprecated, use Timeout.timeout instead.", uplevel: 1 Timeout.timeout(*args, &block) end

-if any.
+Creates a new Enumerator which will enumerate by calling method on obj, passing args if any.
 What was yielded by method becomes values of enumerator.

-If a block is given, it will be used to calculate the size of the enumerator without the need to iterate it (see Enumerator#size
+If a block is given, it will be used to calculate the size of the enumerator without the need to iterate it (see Enumerator#size).

 Examples¶ ↑